logo

 Strength, power, explosiveness

 When it comes to your leg day, there are plenty of different exercises that you can do such as the hack squat or leg press, but there is one that is regarded as the king of leg exercises: the barbell back squat, which is regarded by many powerlifters and bodybuilders alike as the only way to do it.
 Unfortunately, the barbell squat is often left out of training programs for people who do not compete in powerlifting or other strength sports like strongman and Olympic weightlifting, as there is a greater risk of injury with this movement than other movements.
-Even modern bodybuilders many times will choose to do different movements for their legs instead of the barbell squat.
-However, the benefits of the barbell squat are too great to ignore.

-The Barbell Squat Origins
+The Origin of the Barbell Squat

 In the early 1900s, the exercise that we have come to know as the squat, it was actually simply labeled “bending on the knees”.
 At this time, the squat rack had not yet been invented and lifting heavy weights that were resting on the shoulders was too difficult, so as a result, knee bending was often performed lightly throughout different sets and reps.
 Unsurprisingly, this was responsible for often causing many injuries.